burggraf/openai-supabase-edge-functions/README.md

 ```

 Breaking it down:
-- `movies` is passed to the function as a `json` object, exactly the same way the `hello, world` function passed `name` to the function.
+- `movies` is passed to the function as a `json` object exactly the same way the `hello, world` function passed `name` to the function.
 The only change here is that our parameter is now 1. called `movies` and 2. is now an `array` of `strings` (so we can pass several movies)
 - We use a `forEach` loop to turn the array of movies into a string of movies that we can insert into our prompt
 - If we send an array of movies: `["Raiders of the Lost Ark", "Back to the Future", "Die Hard"]` our prompt will end up looking like this: `I enjoyed the following movies: "Raiders of the Lost Ark", "Back to the Future", "Die Hard".
 Can you suggest some other movies I might like?`
 - We send this prompt to `createCompletion` and wait for a `result`